nd1012/ObjectValidation/src/ObjectValidation CountryValidator/README.md

 The length/count of dictionaries, lists, arrays and enumerables can be validated using the `CountLimitAttribute` (which may not work for enumerables, if not used trough ObjectValidation methods!).
+This attribute provides a constructor which allows giving the name (including namespace and class) of a public static property, which provides a minimum/maximum limit at runtime.

 ### Limiting countables